underscoreio/shapeless-guide/src/pages/nat/index.md

 From time to time we need to count things at the type level.
 For example, we may need to know the length of an `HList` or the number of terms we have expanded so far in a computation.
+We can represent numbers as values easily enough, but if we want to influence implicit resolution we need to represent them as the type level.
-This chapter covers the theory behind counting with types, and provides some use cases related to type class derivation.
+This chapter covers the theory behind counting with types, and provides some compelling use cases for type class derivation.

 ## Representing numbers as types